min69u/Reforestation/README.md

-## Scientists finally did a study on forks.
-It's about tine!
+## Don’t interrupt someone working intently on a puzzle.
+Chances are, you’ll hear some crosswords.